QAGOMA: Collections

-Asia, Australia & Pacific

-Asian Art
+Asian

-The gallery's historical Asian collection spans from the neolithic period through to the 20th century, and highlights the artistic developments influenced by social change, philosophy and technique.
+The gallery's historical Asian collection spans from the Neolithic period through to the 20th century, and highlights the artistic developments influenced by social change, philosophy and technique.
 The department aims to show the importance of cultural exchange in the region and its continuing role in the development of Asia's decorative traditions, and helps to contextualise the contemporary Asian collection.
-The works range from painting, printmaking, sculpture, ceramics, textiles, metalware, lacquerware, photography and furniture.
+The works include painting, printmaking, sculpture, ceramics, textiles, metalware, lacquerware, photography and furniture.

-Some of the collections highlights include: